artsy/README/playbooks/running-lunch-and-learn.md

 # Running a Lunch & Learn

 Hello Artsy employee or curious outsider!
-This document outlines how to run our [lunch and learns][lal].
+This document outlines how to run our [lunch and learns][event].
 The process of planning a L&L spans weeks and generally goes through the following steps.
 The planning process is managed in the [Lunch and Learns GitHub project][project].